Compact relative $\mathrm{SO}_0(2,q)$-character varieties of punctured spheres: Abstract

 \section{Abstract}

-We prove that there are some relative $\SO_0(2,q)$-character varieties of the punctured sphere which are compact, totally elliptic and contain a dense representation.
-This work fills a remaining case of the results of N. Tholozan and J. Toulisse in \cite{tholozan2021compact}.
-Our approach relies on the utilization of the non-Abelian Hodge correspondence and we study the moduli space of parabolic $\SO_0(2,q)$-Higgs bundles with some fixed weight.
-Additionally, we provide a construction based on Geometric Invariant Theory (GIT) to demonstrate that such moduli space we find can be viewed as a projective variety over $\mathbb{C}$.
+We prove that there are relative $\SO_0(2,q)$-character varieties of the punctured sphere which are compact, totally non-hyperbolic and contain a dense representation.
+This work fills a remaining case of the results of N. Tholozan and J. Toulisse.
+Our approach relies on the non-abelian Hodge correspondence and we study the moduli space of parabolic $\SO_0(2,q)$-Higgs bundles with some fixed weight.
+Additionally, we provide a construction based on Geometric Invariant Theory (GIT) to demonstrate that the considered moduli spaces can be viewed as a projective variety over $\mathbb{C}$.